attilammagyar/js80p/README.md

  * CPU: 32 or 64 bit, SSE2 support
  * RAM: 50-200 MB, depending on buffer size

-On Linux, the `libxcb`, `libxcb-render` and `libcairo` libraries are required to run JS80P.
-To install them on Debian based distributions (e.g. Ubuntu), you can use the following command:

-    sudo apt-get install libxcb1 libxcb-render0 libcairo2

 On Linux, the `libxcb`, `libxcb-render`, and `libcairo` libraries, and either the `kdialog` or the `zenity` application are required to run JS80P.
 To install them on Debian based distributions (e.g. Ubuntu), you can use the following